Emperor (Baxter novel)

 Emperor is a science fiction novel by British writer Stephen Baxter, the first in his alternate history series Time's Tapestry.
+It was first published in 2006 by Gollancz, and later published in the United States by Ace Books in 2007.

 Synopsis

 A mysterious prophecy from the future shapes the destiny of a family through four centuries of the Roman occupation of Britain.
 The story begins in 4 BC and incorporates such later events as the building of Hadrian's Wall and an attempted assassination of Constantine I. It ends in AD 418.